pdf libraries

 Output the generated PDF to the browser:

-Generating PDFs from HTML with Dompdf
+Generating Dynamic PDFs with Dompdf

 <!DOCTYPE html>